nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 ### Step 4 : Enable logging

 Now that the Best Model is deployed, we enable Application Insights and retrieve logs.
-Although this is configurable at deploy time with a check-box, it is useful to be able to run code that will enable it for us as shown below.
+Although this is configurable at deploy time with a check-box, it is useful to be able to run code that will enable it for us as, shown below.

 ![Logs Py File](https://github.com/nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/blob/master/starter_files/screenshots/07_logs_py.PNG)